villekf/OMEGA/README.md

 Status messages, such as the current iteration number, might be displayed only after the computation is already done.

+### Intel

+Intel GPUs do not support forward and/or backward projection masks.

 ## Upcoming Features